Hot Flashes & Nervous System Discharge

 1. The Cortisol Spike Flash

 You fall asleep fine but wake on fire at 2–4am — sheets soaked, brain online.
+Early-morning cortisol rebound, CO₂ drop into sympathetic surge, glycogen instability, and circadian fragmentation converge at this hour.

-Not random heat — a stress discharge when buffering drops.
+A stress discharge when buffering drops.

 2. The Blood Sugar Swing Flash